Business rule: Real world applications and obstacles

 This lack of consistent approach is mostly due to the cost and effort required to maintain the list of rules.

 While newer software tools are able to combine business rule management and execution, it is important to realize that these two ideas are distinct, and each provides value that is different from the other.
 Software packages automate business rules using business logic.
 The term business rule is sometimes used interchangeably with business logic; however the latter connotes an engineering practice and the former an intrinsic business practice.
 There is value in outlining an organization's business rules regardless of whether this information is used to automate its operations.

 One of the pitfalls in trying to fill the gap between rules management and execution is trying to give business rules the syntax of logic, and merely describing logical constructs in a natural language.
 Translation for engines is easier, but business users will no longer be able to write down the rules.

 Formal specification

 Business rules can be expressed using modeling approaches such as Unified Modeling Language (UML), Z notation, Business Process Execution Language (BPEL), Business Process Modeling Notation (BPMN), Decision Model and Notation (DMN) or the Semantics of Business Vocabulary and Business Rules (SBVR).

+Business rules

 Business rules encoded in computer code in an operational program are known as business logic.

 Similar to how business risks can be structured as: